DeckofAdventures/TheGame/docs/src/1_Mechanics/02_GMGuide_Brief.md

 ## Introduction

-This quickstart guide is designed to help you get started at the table quickly, whether you are getting ready to run your first game of Deck of Adventures or if you're a seasoned veteran of the system.
+This quickstart guide is designed to help you learn how to get started as a Game Master, whether you are getting ready to run your first game of Deck of Adventures or if you're a seasoned veteran of the system.

-We believe that everyone can be a Game Master.
-This guide provides an accessible, intuitive, and simple approach to what it takes to lead players through an adventure as the primary storyteller.
+We believe that everyone is a storyteller, and that anyone can be a Game Master.
+This guide provides an accessible, intuitive, and simple approach to what it takes to lead players through an Adventure as the primary storyteller.

 This guide will primarily cover the basics of being a GM.
 To learn the basic rules of Deck of Adventures check out the [Player's Quickstart Guide](./01_PlayerGuide_Brief.md) and the [Full Player's Guide](./01_PlayerGuide_Full.md).
-If you would like to learn the in-depth rules of being a Game Master, you can read the [Full GM's Guide](./02_GMGuide.md).
+If you would like to learn the in-depth rules of being a Game Master, you can read the [Full GM Guide](./02_GMGuide.md).

 Here is an overview of what this guide will cover: